-The next show was another Canadian band, Twist.
+To start the day off, the Northern Transmissions crew went to see a Canadian band, Twist.
 They were the first of a stream of bands at Bungalow, a backyard-type venue part of Collide’s larger collection of bars.
 The event was a Dine Alone and Buzz Records collaboration.
 Twist really epitomized that dreary, dreamy sound indie rock bands of late have started to provide – Mac Demarco, Real Estate, and King Krule come to mind as more veteran comparisons.
 All of Twist’s band members – Laura Hermiston (Guitar, vocals) Sara Fegelman (Drums), Patrick Grant (Bass), and Matt Buckerberrough (Guitar) – were dolled up in lipstick, eyeliner, and painted nails, giving the set a very glam-rock aesthetic.
 It was a solid show that received a warm welcome.

 The next band at the Dine Alone and Buzz Records party was Måntra, an alt-rock trio from Ealing, London, UK.
 There was a bit of a holdup as lead singer and guitarist, Simon Stark, broke a string after just the first song, though he quickly recovered.
 The band really put the amps to the test, as their brand of heavy, hard-hitting alternative rock pumped energy into the venue.
-Rob Emms was bringing out the most sound possible from his kit, and bassists Rich Leeds kept the heavy notes coming.
+Rob Emms was bringing out the most sound possible from his kit, and bassist Rich Leeds kept pounding the strings.
 Stark showed off the power of his voice, sometimes being very strained before bringing it back to a graceful, softer level.
 They closed out their set graciously, but powerfully, as they are known to do.

-After Måntra, we headed over to Valhalla on Rainey Street to see She-Devils.
+After Måntra, the crew headed over to Valhalla on Rainey Street to see She-Devils.
 Rarely do you get to see performances like the one She-Devils put on, people not in attendance missed an absolute gem.
-The Montreal group of singer Audrey Ann Boucher and DJ Kyle Jukka describe their genre as cave rock, but they could also be called a minimalist pop group.
-Boucher’s vocals were perfect, to say the least, and Jukka created a symphonic, synthy backdrop for their music that blends nicely.
+The Montreal duo of singer Audrey Ann Boucher and DJ Kyle Jukka describe their genre as cave rock, but they could also be called a minimalist pop group.
+Boucher’s vocals were perfect, to say the least, and Jukka created a symphonic, synthy backdrop for their music that blended nicely.
 They closed out with their hit song “Come” before receiving a wild applause from the crowd, Boucher and Jukka’s emotionless faces were broken as neither could help but smile, they certainly please the audience.
 She-Devils really represent the brilliance coming from modern times’ bedroom projects.